Wuvist/lcpc/lcpc.typ

 When constructing LCPC for other economies, we may need to digest the characteristics of the local societies, and pick representing segmentation.
 It could be by income level, or by race/ethnic groups etc.

-[TBA] Segmentation could be an IV?

 As LCPC for different economies may used different segmentation approach.
 Comparison of LCPC may not be meaningful.
 But, LCP as a scalar may be used for comparison among economies.

 The shape and movement of LCPC in different period may also be used from cross comparison.

 [TBA] formula for calculating flatness?
+Just use the variance

 For example, the more flatten the LCPC(no matter how it's segmented) may implies a more equal society.
 Thus, we could compare flatness of different economies.
 It could actually serve as alternative to GINI co-efficient, as GINI co-efficient only accounts for different in income, and didn't include expenditures data.